OpenPanzerProject/TCB/README.md

 ## License
 Firmware for the TCB, as well as the source files for OP Config (the desktop configuration program) are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 For more specific details see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses), the [Quick Guide to GPLv3.](http://www.gnu.org/licenses/quick-guide-gplv3.html) and the [copying.txt](https://github.com/OpenPanzerProject/TCB/blob/master/COPYING.txt) file in the codebase.